 Best for: Media server power users.
 OpenFlixr requires more advanced knowledge of virtual machines.
 Also media server users that value automation.

-Best for: Apple users who want iTunes integrated into their media server, and media server beginners seeking premium support.
+Best for: Apple users who want iTunes integration, and media server beginners seeking premium support.

 The Best Media Server Software for Linux

-You may consider a hybrid server that uses Plex or Emby for videos, and Subsonic or Madsonic for music.
-If you’re setting up your server, these Linux server operating systems, including Ubuntu Server and openSUSE, are excellent choices.
+You may consider a hybrid Ubuntu media server that uses Plex or Emby for videos and Subsonic or Madsonic for music.
+Though you’re not limited to Ubuntu.
+If you’re setting up your own server, there are easily a dozen Linux server operating systems that make for excellent choices.